NinaZumel/NinaZumel.github.io/_books/2020-01-06-bookhunter.md

 ---
+author: Jason Shiga
 author_profile: true
+book_category: Crime
+date: 2020-01-06
 layout: review
-date: 2020-01-06
-title: "Bookhunter"
-author: Jason Shiga
-book_category: Crime
 olid: OL11802700M
+title: Bookhunter
 ---

 > In many respects the American Library has become the most basic First Amendment institution.
 We are guards, yet we guard no less than the sum of human knowledge.
 We are the library police. <br/>